 Dogs with agouti patterns can also express a melanistic mask.

-Masks add more eumelanin on a dog’s muzzle and may hide some of the lighter face markings.
+Masks add more eumelanin on a dog’s muzzle and may hide some of the face markings.

 Agouti Brindle